Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-fields/specify-locale-at-field-level/_index.md

 ---
-title: Specify Locale At Field Level
-linktitle: Specify Locale At Field Level
+title: Specify Locale At Field Level linktitle:Specify Locale At Field Level
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to specify field-level localization in Word documents with Aspose.Words for .NET.
 type: docs